new header

 Step 5) The upper lifeguard, unable to see the blockage, would dutifully count to 20 seconds, then send down the next slider.
 Travis was our best clogger and would go first.
 The rest of us would slide down to Travis where he would corral us as a hockey goalie does a puck.

-Important interjection: Now I know what you're thinking -- there is no way a person can stay balanced crouching on a water slide, holding a tube, trying to block water while multiple people crash into him.
-But understand the planning behind this operation was yet another piece of Tidwellian scripture.
+Important interjection: I suspect you may be thinking there is no way a person can stay balanced crouching on a water slide, holding a tube, trying to block water while multiple people crash into him.
+But you must understand the planning behind this operation was yet another piece of Tidwellian scripture.
 They had scouted the entire park and identified this one particular spot of this one particular slide as the location: slow enough to stop at; level enough to crouch in; and hidden enough to avoid lifeguard detection

 Step 6) The final piece of the puzzle was my sister, who played the role of the plunger (though her impact on our blockage was more akin to a bowling ball detonating pins than a plunger unclogging a toilet but you get what I mean).
 She'd embark with perfect aerodynamacy, at full speed, and plow into our pile-up of bodies with maximum momentum.
 Travis would cease bracing at the exact moment of collision and the buildup of water plus the force of Kitty Jarvis would carry us down in a mish-mash of tumbling bodies, spewed out into the bottom pool as haphazardly as a kid dumping out their backpack the minute they get home from school.